-Other revenue includes services ancillary to the Group's real estate projects, including landscaping and computer network engineering.
-Landscaping and computer network engineering income is recognized when services are provided.
+Other revenue includes services ancillary to the Group's real estate projects, including landscaping and computer network engineering income is recognized when services are provided.

 (i) Accounts receivable

 Accounts receivable consists of balances due from customers for the sale of residential units in the PRC and United States.
 These balances are unsecured, bear no interest and are due within a year from the date of the sale.